 On Friday, May 14th, the Allen County SWCD and Purdue Extension partnered to teach soil testing to the first grade students at Washington Elementary School in downtown Fort Wayne.
 The students did an excellent job listening!

-Live from Avilla was sponsored by the Natural Resource Conservation Service (NRCS) through the Urban and Small Farms Program.
+This demonstration was sponsored by the Natural Resources Conservation Service (NRCS) through our Urban and Small Farms Program.
 The USDA is an equal opportunity provider and employer.

 An update on the SWCD and USGS partnership: Edge of Field Project.
 This project collaborates with local farmers to collect water samples for an estimate five years to measure nutrients, sediment, and other critical elements for USGS research.